What is a Rhinoplasty?

 What Are the Functional Benefits of Rhinoplasty?

 Rhinoplasty is about more than just cosmetic appearance.
 Rhinoplasty can be performed in conjunction with functional techniques.
-There are a number of functional benefits incorporated with rhinoplasty patients in the Washington, DC, area and beyond.
+There are a number of functional benefits incorporated with rhinoplasty patients and beyond.
 For example, many patients have trouble breathing through their nose because of a defect in their nasal valves.
 These valves might have narrowed due to old age or trauma, or a person could have been born with narrower-than-usual nasal valves.
 Whatever the case, this limits the flow of air to the lungs, preventing the person from taking a full breath through their nose.
 During a rhinoplasty, Dr. Porter can help to open up these airways through grafting techniques and repairing cartilage in the nose.

 - Ability to breathe better, especially when working out or sleeping, as the airways are wider